sorennelson/cs640-final-project/README.md

 ## Project Overview and Goal

 This project is COVID-19 Instagram posts emotion detection (anger, fear, joy, and sadness) in relation to images of East Asian people.
 The basic task is to apply an emotion detection model trained on twitter dataset to instagram posts and examine the relation between emotion and the existence of East Asian people.
-The bonus task is to build a model for detecting whether there’s an Asian person in the instagram posts images.
+The bonus task is to build a model for detecting whether there is an Asian person in the instagram posts images.

 ## Dependencies

-Python 3.8+
+Python 3.8

 Jupyter notebook

 Pytorch 1.0+

+GPU recommended

 ## How it Works